Women on Skis is a non-profit program run by a group of experienced volunteer skiers who raise funds for local women’s health and social issues.

 What to Wear and Bring on Outings:

-Layers of clothing are preferable to allow flexibility depending on changes in temperatures.
-You should have freedom to move and be well protected from cold, snow and wind.
+Layered clothing is preferable to allow flexibility depending on changes in temperatures.
+You should have freedom to move and be well protected from, cold, snow and wind.

 Your base layer should wick moisture away from the body.
 Cotton will NOT do this.

-money to cover trail fees and meal expenses, if applicable
+Money to cover trail fees and lunches if applicable

 ID including a daytime emergency phone number